Gutsey68/30-Days-Of-React/README.md

 ## What is state in React?

 State in React is an object that holds data that influences the output of a component.
 It allows components to create and manage their own data that can change over time.
 State is managed within the component and can be updated using the `setState` method in class based components or the `useState` hook in functional components.

+# React State and Props

+## What is state in React?

+State in React is an object that holds data or information about the component.
+It is managed within the component and can change over time.
+The state is used to create dynamic and interactive components by allowing components to respond to user input, network responses, and other events.

+## What is the difference between props and state in React?

+The main differences between props and state in React are:

+- **Props**:

+  - Props (short for "properties") are read-only inputs passed from a parent component to a child component.
+  - Props are immutable, meaning they cannot be modified by the receiving component.
+  - Props are used to pass data and event handlers to child components.

+- **State**:
+  - State is an internal object managed within a component.
+  - State is mutable, meaning it can be updated by the component.
+  - State is used to keep track of data that changes over time and affects the rendering of the component.

+## How do you access state in a React component?

+In a class-based component, state is accessed using `this.state`.
+In a functional component, state is accessed using the `useState` hook.

+## How do you set a state in a React component?

+In a class-based component, state is set using the `setState` method.
+In a functional component, state is set using the `setState` function returned by the `useState` hook.

+### Class-based Component:

+- Access state: `this.state`
+- Set state: `this.setState({ key: value })`

+### Functional Component with Hooks:

+- Access state: `[state, setState] = useState(initialValue)`
+- Set state: `setState(newValue)`